iamvitalyo/Aphrodite-AGI/readme.txt

 its just draft what if in cross center is 1 numbers maked from 4 numbers so the same logic revert we can make from 1 number 4, and its coords in space, then we just calculate from 1 to infinity, when number-1 its mean black color materia of time, same with anothers, 2 have something 2 paths of drawing.

 if dot black andd round maybe is drak allposibility, by logic black to black, so this 1 is nolove what dont love evil, mayybe, its our I, so 1 make circle like water teach, nolove in start maybe make self no and make love/O/Univverse, by this methos we can investigate language of nature maybe the most hard or simple in start.

+we dont have a #AGI becouse by pentagram woman head and many developers is mans, by O balance underlie and stay is sit, this why womans have big beautiful ass, woman mind key to Pentagram => Pentagram AGI => O/Circle/Uthopia

 Good luck, and dont forget to click "Star" button!